plone/plone.caching/README.txt

 If you want to use several mutators, you can chain them together using the ``plone.caching.operations.chain`` mutator::

-    settings.mutatorMapping['plone-content-types'] = 'plone.caching.operations.chain'
+    settings.mutatorMapping['plone.contentTypes'] = 'plone.caching.operations.chain'

-    registry['plone.caching.operations.chain.plone-content-types.operations'] = \
+    registry['plone.caching.operations.chain.plone.contentTypes.operations'] = \
         ['my.package.mymutator', 'my.package.anothermutator']

-The last line here is setting the ``operations`` option for the chain mutator, in a way that is specific to the ``plone-content-types`` rule set.
+The last line here is setting the ``operations`` option for the chain mutator, in a way that is specific to the ``plone.contentTypes`` rule set.
 More on the configuration syntax shortly.

 If you need to list all response mutators for UI purposes, you can look up